hsgweon/pipits/README.md

 The output from ***pipits_prep*** is taken as an input for this step.
 It is also mandatory to provide the script with which ITS subregion (i.e. ITS1 or ITS2) is to be extracted.

-> the input file (indicated with "-i") is the resulting file from the previous step
+> EXPLANATION: the input file (indicated with "-i") is the resulting file from the previous step

 ```sh
 pipits_funits -i out_seqprep/prepped.fasta -o out_funits -x ITS2